 Condensate is removed from the unit through the 3/4" female pipe fitting located on the front side of the unit.
+See Figure 6 (page 10).
 Install a 2 inch condensate trap in the drain line of the same size and prime with water.
-See Figure 5.

 When connecting rigid drain line, hold the female fitting with a wrench to prevent twisting.
 Do not over tighten!
 Refer to local codes and restrictions for proper condensate disposal requirements.